 - Waste tank underneath the sink/shower (“grey water holding tank”)

-With all of these items, you will be able to use RV hookups at certain camp sites.
-Most RV hook up have a 30 amp power service along with a water connection.
-Some even have sewer/waste dumps so you can empty your grey and black water tanks.
+With all these items, you will be able to use RV hookups at certain campsites.
+Most RV hookups have a 30-amp power service, along with a water connection.
+Some even have sewer/waste dumps, so you can empty your grey and black water tanks easily.

 We’re steadily adding to a list of preferred RV maintenance and repair facilities across the nation.
 Check out these shops for quality service in your home state.